1. After practice, the girls’ softball team stated, “We’re famished!” Famished means…

 2. The newborn baby was enamored with the rattle.
 Enamored means…

 3. When having a problem, it is best to dissect the situation, then act.
 Dissect means…

 4. The bouncer’s countenance discouraged brawls.
 Countenance means…

-5. The child apprized her father's authority and behaved herself in church.
-Apprized means…
+5. The child apprised her father’s authority and behaved herself in church.
+Apprised means…

 6. The aural component of balance is critical for postural control during ambulation.
 Aural means related to the…

 7. The wound exhibited signs of copious drainage requiring medical intervention.
 Copious means…